-Residential Network Provider shall submit to OCOK a Disaster and Emergency Response Preparedness Plan within 30-days of the execution of the Provider Services Agreement.
+Residential Network Provider shall submit to OCOK a Disaster and Emergency Response Preparedness Plan within 30-days of the execution of the SSCC Provider Services Agreement.
 The Plan shall include provisions for pre-disaster records protection, alternative accommodations for Children/Youth in substitute care, supplies, and a recovery plan in the event of an actual emergency.
-Disaster and Emergency Response Preparedness Plans shall be completed in accordance with the Provider Manual and the Master Contract.
+Disaster and Emergency Response Preparedness Plans shall be completed in accordance with the Provider Manual and the SSCC Master Contract.
 Network Provider is responsible for annual training to personnel and caregivers/foster parents.
 In the event of an emergency, OCOK may exercise oversight authority over the Network Provider in order to assure implementation of the agreed emergency relief provisions.
 As a provision of the Disaster and Emergency Response Preparedness Plan, all youth placed in the care of OCOK Residential Network Providers, either within or outside of the catchment, will have location specific plans for ensuring their children's safety.
 Network Providers employees must be trained and/or acknowledge the agency's DERPP annually.
 These plans will include appropriate and effective:

-- Training/Acknowledgment of DERPP by employees, volunteers, and contractors (annually); - Preparation (e.g., emergency supply and information kits); - Communication with DFPS caseworkers, licensing representatives and other legal entities; coordination with community resources for specialized assistance (e.g., for evacuation and trauma informed counseling); - Assistance to meet disaster related healthcare needs.
+- Training/Acknowledgment of DERPP by employees, volunteers, and contractors (pre-service and annually thereafter); - Preparation (e.g., emergency supply and information kits); - Communication with DFPS caseworkers, licensing representatives and other legal entities; coordination with community resources for specialized assistance (e.g., for evacuation and trauma informed counseling); - Assistance to meet disaster related healthcare needs.

-4.07 Culturall y Competent Service Delivery Domain Contract Management a Responsibilities and Oversight of Provi ders, ACH Client Rights and Effective July 01, 2014 Revision Dates 9-2014, 1-2018 Documents Reference • Manual, ACH Child and Family e Provision Policy, ACH/OCOK-CPA
+4.07 Culturally Competent Service Delivery Domain Contract Management and Oversight of Providers, ACH Client Rights and Responsibilities Effective July 01, 2014 Revision Dates 9-2014, 1-2018 Documents Reference Provider Services Agreement, OCOK Provider Manual, ACH Child and Family Services Policy - Non-Discrimination in Service Provision Policy, ACH/OCOK-CPA Policy and Procedures